stacyA21/social-media-addiction-analysis/README.md

 1. There is no significant difference in addiction score between genders.
 2. There is a negative correlation between mental health score and addiction score.
-3. Younger people are more likely to be addicted to social media.
-4. The most addictive platforms are Snapchat, TikTok, and Instagram.
+3. The most addictive platforms are Snapchat, TikTok, and Instagram.
-5. TikTok usage may be associated with lower sleep hours, lower mental health scores, and higher social media usage.
+4. TikTok usage may be associated with lower sleep hours, lower mental health scores, and higher social media usage.
-6. Different age groups have different platform preferences.
-7. There is a negative correlation between time spent on social media and mental health score.
+5. There is a negative correlation between time spent on social media and mental health score.

 ## Reflection